 by Louise Baker (India)

-"Hi, I have recently had to have I&D on a large breast abscess and now I have been told, as milk is coming through the wound, I will have to stop breastfeeding altogether as the wound will not heal while this is happening!
-Reading your website is encouraging as it says this shouldn't be a problem, but do you have any more specific info on this issue as I do not want to end up with further problems if it doesn't heal.
+"Hi, I have recently had to have I&D on a large breast abscess, and now I have been told, as milk is coming through the wound, I will have to stop breastfeeding altogether as the wound will not heal while this is happening!
+Reading your website is encouraging as it says this shouldn't be a problem, but do you have any more specific info on this issue?
+I do not want to end up with further problems if it doesn't heal.
 Many thanks from a very pro-breastfeeding mom!"

 Re: Breast Milk Has Wonderful Healing and Anti-Inflammatory Properties